Landen's trilogarithm functional equation and $\ell$-adic Galois multiple polylogarithms: Polylogarithmic characters and -integrality test

-\begin{proof} The first equality of (i) is proved in \cite[Proposition 8 (ii)]{NW20}, where the symbol $\mathtt{Li}_w$ in loc.cit. differs from our $Li_w$ by the sign corresponding to the parity of the number of appearances of letter $Y$ in $w$. (ii) follows from (\ref{LeFurusho}), i.e., is a consequence of the special case of the formula of Le-Murakami and Furusho type generalized to group-like elements in \cite{N21b}.
-Note that the equality in the bracket of (ii) is just due to our definition of $Li^\ell_{\mathbf{k}}$ (\ref{Gal_multiPoly}).
-The equality in the bracket of (i) follows from (ii) by inductively reversing the sequence $\{ {Li}^\ell_{m}\}_m$ to $\{\tilde{\chi}_{m}\}_m$. \end{proof}
+\begin{proof} The first equality of (i) is proved in \cite[Proposition 8 (ii)]{NW20}, where the symbol $\mathtt{Li}_w$ in loc.cit. differs from our $Li_w$ by the sign corresponding to the parity of the number of appearances of letter $Y$ in $w$.
+The first equality of (ii) is just due to our definition of $Li^\ell_{\mathbf{k}}$ in (\ref{Gal_multiPoly}).
+The equality in the bracket of (i) is nothing but (\ref{LeFurusho}), i.e., is a consequence of a formula of Le-Murakami and Furusho type (\cite{N23}).
+The equality in the bracket of (ii) follows from (i) by inductively reversing the sequence $\{\tilde{\chi}_{m}\}_m$ to $\{ {Li}^\ell_{m}\}_m$. \end{proof}

-Often we prefer a functional equation of $\ell$-adic Galois polylogarithms expressed in a form of the corresponding identity between polylogarithmic characters, because the latter enables us to check the $\Z_\ell$-integrality of both sides of the equation.
+Often we prefer a functional equation of $\ell$-adic Galois polylogarithms converted to a form of the corresponding identity between polylogarithmic characters by Proposition \ref{compareGaloisPolylog}, because the latter enables us to check the ${\mathbb Z}_\ell$-integrality of both sides of the equation.